golosina/framework/docs/cmd.md

 ```bash
 ./golosina serve
 ```
-!> If you delete the file located in `cmd/serve` this will start working.
+!> If you delete the file located in `cmd/serve` this will stop working.

 ### Refresh Cmd